AlkaSaliss/dataeng_capstone_project/README.md

 ### 2. Alternative scenarios
 * The data is increased by 100x : then we can switch to a cloud platform such as AWS EMR with some auto-scaling properties.
 This will allow to absorb the data size increase.
 We'll use a storage such as S3 because of its cost-efficiency.
 * The data populates a dashboard that must be updated on a daily basis by 7am every day : here we need a scheduling capability.
-Therefore a service such as AWS Managed Workflows for Apache Airflow (MWAA) is suitable for this purpose.
-We'll have a script that uses and EMR cluster to download the data on a daily basis from the API and process it with our spark cluster.
+Therefore a tool such as Apache Airflow is suitable for this purpose.
+We'll have a script that runs peridoically to download the data on a daily basis from the API and process it with our spark cluster.
-* The database needed to be accessed by 100+ people : if we are using a cloud platform like AWS we can create roles and manage access as we need it.
-We can still continue using S3 as storage system because it's quite cheap (e.g. 0.005USD per 1000 queries).
+* The database needed to be accessed by 100+ people : We can use a distributed database to increase query performance as the number of users (thus number of queries) increases substantially.

 ```python